Ms. Stephanie Quinn

 Violin, Viola, Piano, Suzuki Early Childhood Education Teacher

-Ms. Stephanie Quinn is a Eastman School conservatory trained performer, teacher, composer, and peace activist bringing people together with music, as well as a Suzuki teacher!
+Ms. Stephanie Quinn teaches both via Skype as well as in her studio.
+She is a Eastman School conservatory trained performer, teacher, composer, and peace activist bringing people together with music, as well as a Suzuki teacher!
 If you email Ms. Q , she will send you links to students performances, along with age and how long taking lessons.
 For older school age and adult students, Skype lessons are a good option.

 As a conservatory trained teacher, Stephanie Quinn intervened at the 5th International Symposium 2012 on the topic of Phanariot Music at the Princes’ and Boyar’s Courts in the Romanian Principalities, was guest lecturer at Columbia College Chicago, Department of Humanities, History and Social Sciences, also in 2012.
-She has been invited to give a new lecture at the National Music Teachers Association Illinois Meeting November 2013.
+She also gave a lecture, “The Truth About Rhythm, Ya Just Can’t Beat It!” for the National Music Teachers Association Illinois Meeting November 2013.
+It is on YouTube.

 As performer, Ms. Quinn has concertized in both the United States and abroad.
 Highlights of her career include soloist with South Shore Orchestra concert tour in China 2012, Concertmaster for Beethoven Ninth Symphony in Carnegie Hall in 2010, Mozart Concerto soloist with Park Ridge Mozart Orchestra twice, command recital performance for Dalai Lama’s 59th birthday in Malibu, California, lead in chamber groups for the Miles of Music Concerts sponsored by Department of Cultural Affairs of Chicago, live chamber music concerts for WQXR and WBAI radio in New York City, soloist for Peace Concert at the Sphinx in Egypt, and chamber music recitals in various cities in the US.
 Her first Carnegie Hall performance was when she was 25.